Iwate Galaxy Railway Line: Rolling stock

-The Iwate Galaxy Railway Company owns a fleet of IGR 7000 series 2-car electric multiple unit (EMU) trains.
-The fleet consists of four 7000-0 series sets, which were originally JR East 701-1000 series sets transferred from Morioka in December 2002, and three newly built 7000-100 series sets.
+The Iwate Galaxy Railway Company operates a fleet of seven IGR 7000 series 2-car electric multiple unit (EMU) trains.
+Its fleet comprises four 7000-0 series sets, originally JR East 701-1000 series sets transferred in December 2002, and three newly built 7000-100 series sets.

 History

 The section of the line between Morioka and Metoki first opened on 1 September 1891, and was nationalized on 1 November 1906.
 The line was double-tracked by 12 July 1968, and it was electrified on 22 August 1968.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the line came under the control of East Japan Railway Company (JR East).
 From 1 December 2002, with the opening of the parallel Tohoku Shinkansen extension to Hachinohe, ownership of the line was transferred to the third-sector Iwate Galaxy Railway Company.